 If your application does not meet one of these five criteria, it will be rejected without further consideration.
 Applications that meet the criteria are then considered for an award at the discretion of Trustees.
 However, meeting the criteria does not automatically guarantee funding.

-Please note: the Trust will not fund individuals or commercial ventures, including business start-ups, nor can it sponsor you if you are undertaking an event to raise money for a charity.
+Please note: the Trust will not fund individuals, social enterprises, governing bodies or commercial ventures, including business start-ups, nor can it sponsor you if you are undertaking an event to raise money for a charity.